JialeHan22/Quality-Preserving_LLM_Advertising/README.md

 ## Notebooks

 - **`Metrics Comparison.ipynb`** — Compares all metrics across all mechanisms.
-Its output reproduces every results table in the paper, except for the initial relevance of the ads, which is computed in `QP_single.ipynb` under the **`QP single/`** folder.
+Its output reproduces every results table in the paper, except for the initial relevance of the ads, which is computed in `QP_single.ipynb` under the **`QP single`** folder.
 - **`Quality Comparison.ipynb`** — Compares the output quality across all mechanisms, producing Figures 1, 3, 5, and 7 in the paper.